Francesco

 - refraction index.
 The micro/nanometric clusters structure is a

-and nuclear capture processes.
-For each transition metal, a
+orbital and nuclear capture processes.
+For each transition

-critical number of atoms can be identified below which a level
+metal, a critical number of atoms can be identified below which

-electronic density and Kohn-Sham effective potential) and Pauli
+the electronic density and Kohn-Sham effective potential) and

-antisymmetry, tend to prevail over a band structure according to
+Pauli antisymmetry, tend to prevail over a band structure

 The step of prearranging a determined quantity of clusters can